 Mentorships are a tried-and-true methodology for generating improvement and growth within the team.
 Your underperformers will get a first-hand look at the efforts that go into a sales pitch – from crafting a sales plan to doing deep customer research – from professionals with proven track records who know what it takes to close.

 Let them sit in on customer meetings with their mentor so that they can see all the intangible actions that go into preparation and the pitch.

-If you routinely record sales calls with tools such as Gong, Chorus, or other sales enablement solutions, save some of the best and worst calls and then have your underperformers and new hires listen to wins and losses.
+If you routinely record sales calls with sales enablement solutions, save some of the best and worst calls and then have your underperformers and new hires listen to wins and losses.
 Challenge them to pick out techniques that were used successfully, and identify points of failure.